tardate/LittleCodingKata/README.md

-# 369 Little Coding Katas
+# 370 Little Coding Katas

-> Latest addition :sparkles: [Gamma AI](./tools/ai/gamma) - A quick review and test drive of Gamma AI for content generation for presentation, website, social media posts, etc.
+> Latest addition :sparkles: [Command Line Options with Ruby](./ruby/cli-options) - Comparing all the various ways of parsing command line arguments with the Ruby standard library.

 Like many programmers, I have a folder that I've been carrying around for years into which I've squirrelled away all manner of tests, notes, tips and tricks.
 Occasionally I've thought about